-A Drouin family were in for a nasty surprise when a 30 metre high eucalyptus tree more than 30 metres crashed onto their house during a storm early this month.
+A Drouin family were in for a nasty surprise when a 30 metre high eucalyptus tree crashed onto their house during a storm early this month.

-In January, the tree was reported as dangerous to Baw Baw Shire council but nothing was done on their part to resolve the issue.
+In January, the tree was reported as dangerous to Baw Baw Shire council but no action was taken to resolve the issue.

 The fallen eucalypt tree damaged the house’s roof, guttering and eaves and smashed the front fence, along with several fruit trees in the front yard of the Lardner Road house.